What We Learned at the Fall 2024 Dairy Sustainability Conference

 Sustainability Discussion Around the Table

 Attendees also had the opportunity for open discussions in between sessions for attendees to share thoughts and ideas on what they learned.
-Shelden Young, Sustainability Solutions Specialist at Alfa Laval, had this to say after an open discussion session.
+Sheldon Young, Sustainability Solutions Specialist at Alfa Laval, had this to say after an open discussion session.

 “Sustainability can be a lonely business, but events like this one remind me that the dairy industry is full of sustainability champions who are doing the hard work to ensure that the industry is strong for generations to come,” he said.
 “We are also exposed to the strong support system that exists up and down the value chain to make it happen.
 We had two tables discussing sustainability at the processing plant level and the conversation confirmed some assumptions as well as brought new thoughts to light to what is needed to move sustainability forward in processing plants.”